 One major negative impact of poor construction labor planning is that it lets unproductive workers hide.
 The construction industry is notoriously plagued by issues such as buddy punching, which can severely impact a project’s financials.

 This is why it’s so important to incorporate accountability measures into your construction labor scheduling process.
-With Bridgit Bench, this is achieved through functionality such as reporting, human resources databases, and dashboards that present management with very clear data on key performance indicators.
+Bridgit Bench achieves this through functionality such as reporting, human resources databases, and dashboards that present management with very clear data on key performance indicators.

 Beyond increasing accountability, these features help construction management professionals identify under-supported teams.
 It’s not all about confrontation, after all.
 The goal is to see which parts of your workforce aren’t meeting targets – for any reason.

-This is another area in which dedicated construction labor scheduling tools are a major help.
+This is another area where dedicated construction labor scheduling tools are a major help.

-It’s hard to keep track of who’s actually using Excel spreadsheets and PDFs emailed around (or worse – printed out and distributed).
-With software, meanwhile, you can see who’s logged in and made changes.
+It’s hard to track who’s using Excel spreadsheets and PDFs emailed around (or worse – printed out and distributed).
+With software, you can see who’s logged in and made changes.

 Maintain a single source of truth

-On any construction project, things are bound to deviate from the original plan.
+Things are bound to deviate from the original plan on any construction project.
 Even smaller changes can have big implications for your labor scheduling, necessitating revisions.

 This can quickly become a hassle for construction companies handling resource allocations without cloud-based software.
 Just picture changes made to a PDF that subsequently needs to be mailed around so everyone has an updated copy.
 It’s a logistical nightmare!

-With cloud-based construction labor scheduling software, meanwhile, you don’t even need to worry about it.
-Changes on one computer will automatically propagate to other systems, including mobile applications that are being used remotely.
+Meanwhile, with cloud-based construction labor scheduling software, you don’t even need to worry about it.
+Changes on one computer will automatically propagate to other systems, including mobile applications being used remotely.

-This will free your managers up to have more meaningful conversations about their work.
+This will free your managers to have more meaningful conversations about their work.

 Get to know your team

-It’s impossible to make effective labor scheduling decisions without knowing your team members and their skills.
+Making effective labor scheduling decisions is impossible without knowing your team members and their skills.

 Create a process for requesting scheduling changes

 People are among the most complicated of all construction’s many moving parts.
-Savvy labor management professionals create processes for workers that need to request schedule changes.
+Savvy labor management professionals create processes for workers who need to request schedule changes.

 The best of the best go one step further and directly involve workers in their scheduling decisions.
 This can make inconvenient last-minute requests for changes less likely.

-Dedicated construction labor scheduling software facilitates this by giving users various levels of access.
-Some can finalize scheduling decisions while others can merely make suggestions.
+Dedicated construction labor scheduling software facilitates this by giving users various access levels.
+Some can finalize scheduling decisions, while others can merely make suggestions.

 Keep your labor schedule readily accessible